ovh/the-bastion/doc/sphinx/using/sftp_scp_rsync.rst

   if the SSH access is personal (tied to an account)

-In both cases, where you would use the ``--user`` option to the command, to specify the remote user to use for the SSH access being declared, you should replace it by either ``--scpdown``, ``--scpup`` or ``--sftp``, to specify that you're about to add an SCP or SFTP access (not an SSH one), and which direction you want to allow.
+In both cases, where you would use the ``--user`` option to the command, to specify the remote user to use for the SSH access being declared, you should replace it by either ``--protocol scpdown``, ``--protocol scpup``, ``--protocol sftp`` or ``--protocol rsync``, to specify that you're about to add an SCP/SFTP/RSYNC access (and not a bare SSH one), and which direction you want to allow in the case of SCP.

-For SCP ,you can allow both directions by using the command first with ``--scpdown``, then with ``--scpup``.
+For SCP, you can allow both directions by using the command first with ``--protocol scpdown``, then with ``--protocol scpup``.
-Note that for SFTP, you can't specify a direction, due to how the protocol works: you either have SFTP access (hence being able to upload and download files), or you don't.
+Note that for SFTP and RYSNC, you can't specify a direction, due to how these protocols work: you either have SFTP/RSYNC access (hence being able to upload and download files), or you don't.

 For example, this is a valid command to add SFTP access to a machine which is part of a group:

 ::

-   bssh --osh groupAddServer --group mygroup --host scpserver.example.org --port 22 --sftp
+   bssh --osh groupAddServer --group mygroup --host scpserver.example.org --port 22 --protocol sftp

 Error message 2
 ---------------